 Teddy is a very happy-go-lucky boy, always pleased to meet new people and new dogs.
 He plays well with everyone and everything and was 'the perfect puppy'.

 Sadly Teddy went missing in August 2012 and we have not heard or seen anything from him since.
-We still wait every day for the phone call that tells us he is safe and coming home...
+We waited every day for eleven long years, for the phone call to tell us he was safe and coming home...sadly, that phone call never came...